 There’s also nothing like kicking off the summer with dense fudgy brownies, cupcakes, and cookie dough.
 Step aside bikini…

 Now, let’s move on to the frosting.
-I personally went NUTS over this frosting.
 It’s like pure (egg-free!) cookie dough, but smooth enough to slather onto a cupcake or a graham cracker or a pretzel (trust me).

 I’m really just going to shut up with the blabber because… let’s face it, when you put a brownie & a cupcake & cookie dough together, there really are no words.
 Like I said before, step aside bikini.

 - 4 ounces unsweetened or bittersweet chocolate, chopped (I used Ghirardelli)

 - 1/2 cup (115g) unsalted butter, cut into cubes